- Contact information

 - building on an abandoned landfill exemption.

 There are limited financial resources and tax incentives which can cover remediation costs.
-While some programs are only available to local governmental units, non-profits and tribal groups, these financial resources should be investigated by private parties:
+While some programs are only available to local governmental units, non-profits and tribal groups, these financial resources should be investigated by private parties:`

-- New Market Tax Credits– WHEDA and other eligible lending institutions
+- New Market Tax Credits – WHEDA

 - U.S. Economic Development Administration – Select financial programs can fund cleanup and redevelopment activities